rssh/scala-gopher/README.md

       Await.ready(consumer, 5.second)

-   For using select operation not enclosed in loop, scala-gopher provide *select.once* syntax:
+   For using select operation not enclosed in a loop, scala-gopher provide *select.once* syntax:

 ```